inBeat/inbeat-website/content/top-influencers/tiktok/christian/_index.md

 ---
-title: Top 10 Christian TikTok Influencers In 2023
+title: Top 10 Christian TikTok Influencers In 2024
 description: >-
-  Find top christian TikTok influencers in 2023.
+  Find top christian TikTok influencers in 2024.
 Most popular hashtags: #duet #fyp #foryou #xyzbca.
 platform: TikTok
 hits: 4115
-text_top: Identify the most popular TikTok influencers on inBeat.
+text_top: Discover the top-rated TikTok profiles on inBeat.
-text_bottom: inBeat has 4115 TikTok influencers like this for you to collaborate.
+text_bottom: Our platform has 4115 TikTok influencers like this for you to collaborate.
 profiles:
   - username: "christianmelloo"
     fullname: >-